Etta Reid: Repurposing messages from the past

 As we head into the thick of the holiday season, many of our thoughts go back to our childhood and fond memories of traditions.
-I couldn’t help but think of my mother while my family was busy baking and cooking the past few days.
+I couldn’t help but think of my mother while my family was busy baking and cooking last week.

 Besides her cookware, she enjoyed her beautiful glassware, crystal and the Depression glass she grew up with.